The University’s academic misconduct procedures help to prevent and address unfair practices such as plagiarism and collusion.

 - If it is decided that there is no suspicion of academic misconduct, the work is marked as usual and you would not be made aware of this discussion.

-- If it is decided that there is a suspicion of academic misconduct, the details will be forwarded to the relevant Student Services Hub and they will arrange for a formal discussion between you and the relevant Academic Integrity Officer for your faculty.
+- If it is decided that there is a suspicion of academic misconduct, the details will be forwarded to the relevant Academic Hive and they will arrange for a formal discussion between you, two Academic Integrity Officers and the marker or module leader.

-You would be given 5 working days’ notice of the meeting with the Academic Integrity Officer.
+You would be given 5 working days’ notice of the meeting with the Academic Integrity Officers.
 You could bring a friend or a Students’ Union representative to the meeting.
-You and the Academic Integrity Officer will receive details of the allegation and a TURNITIN report (if relevant).
-Please note, the Academic Integrity Officer will not know about any previous findings of poor academic practice or academic misconduct that have been made against you.
+You and the Academic Integrity Officers will receive details of the allegation and a TURNITIN report (if relevant).
+Please note, the Academic Integrity Officers will not know about any previous findings of academic misconduct that have been made against you.

 What to expect

-Please note, if you do not turn up to a formal discussion with an Academic Integrity Officer, your case will be progressed to the Academic Misconduct Panel stage.
+Please note, if you do not turn up to a formal discussion with the Academic Integrity Officers, the case could be considered in your absence.

 Outcomes of the meeting

-The Academic Integrity Officer will write a report deciding one of the following outcomes:
+The Academic Integrity Officers will write a report deciding one of the following outcomes:

-Normally the Academic Integrity Officer will have produced the report within 10 working days of the instance of possible academic misconduct being identified.
-The report is sent to the Student Services Hub contact.
-Normally, within 5 working days of receiving the Academic Integrity Officer’s report, the Student Services Hub contact actions the report.
+Normally the Academic Integrity Officers will have produced the report within 10 working days of the instance of possible academic misconduct being identified.
+The report is sent to the Academic Hive contact.
+Normally, within 5 working days of receiving the report, the Hive contact actions the report.
 If the work does not include material that is the product of academic misconduct, no further action is taken.

 If the work includes material that is more likely than not to be the product of poor academic practice, you will be advised to access advice and support provided by the University’s learning and support services.
 The finding of poor academic practice will be recorded.
 If you are found to demonstrated poor academic practice more than once, you will be instructed to meet with your personal tutor or supervisor who will decide how to improve your academic practice.
 Usually, the work is marked as submitted but there will be recommendations to follow.

-- That the work includes material that is likely to be the product of academic misconduct
+3. That the work includes material that is more likely than not to be the product of academic misconduct and there is no evidence of special circumstances

-If the work is found as likely to be the product of academic misconduct, an Academic Misconduct Panel hearing will be arranged.
+If the work is found to be more likely than not the product of academic misconduct, the Academic Integrity Officers will issue a penalty.

 Academic Misconduct Panels